-Papillary renal cell carcinoma (pRCC) is one of the subtypes of renal cell carcinoma.
+Papillary renal cell carcinomas (pRCC) are the second most common histological subtype of renal cell carcinoma.

-This subtype may account 13-20% of all renal cell cancer.
+This subtype may account 13-20% of all renal cell cancer 1.
 There is slightly increased male predilection.

 As with other types of renal cell cancer, most are asymptomatic and incidentally discovered.